 You see, independence is not declared every day.
 Even though Lithuania has more than 800 years history of independence, we had to start from scratch – diplomatic and Consular relations had to be established, new laws had to be written, new passports and driver’s licenses had to be issued.
-In the early 90th, Embassy in Moscow was the only one Embassy that Lithuania had capable to perform all diplomatic and consular duties.
+In the early 90th, Embassy in Moscow was the only Embassy that Lithuania had capable of performing all diplomatic and consular duties.

 After that our Embassy in Moscow became really busy – every day we had at least 2-10 recognitions!
 I can not help mentioning Boris Yeltsin, the first Russian President after the collapse of the Soviet Union, that supported our independence big time!
 Our embassy staff had an opportunity to shake his hand when he came to our Embassy to collect the medal presented by our government.
 He appeared a very warm man to all of us.

-Every capital of the world has its diplomatic community – every foreign embassy reflects not only the formal policies, but also traditions of the nation it represents.
+Every capital of the world has its diplomatic community – every foreign embassy reflects not only the formal policies but also the traditions of the nation it represents.
 There was a lot to learn from each of them.

-You see, Vodka is really great ally of a diplomat, especially in Russia.
-For example, I witnessed how the Soviet troops might never have been withdrawn from Lithuania without vodka. the Russians wanted to take ten years, we Lithuanians, wanted them gone yesterday.
-As a matter of fact everyday negotiations about withdrawal were taking place in our Embassy, next door to my office: Lithuania’s minister of defense (doctor by profession) was conducting everyday negotiations with the Russian generals.
-Everyday, when I was leaving my office around 6 p.m. they were still negotiating and the smell of vodka and tobacco in the hallway was unmistakable and ever-present.
-In the morning, when I was just coming into work, they were still going at it!
+You see, Vodka is an excellent ally of a diplomat, especially in Russia.
+For example, I witnessed how the Soviet troops might never have been withdrawn from Lithuania without vodka.
+The Russians wanted to take ten years, we Lithuanians, wanted them gone yesterday.
+As a matter of fact, everyday negotiations about withdrawal were taking place in our Embassy, next door to my office: Lithuania’s minister of defense (a doctor by profession) was conducting everyday negotiations with the Russian generals.
+Every day, when I was leaving my office around 6 p.m., they were still negotiating, and the smell of vodka and tobacco in the hallway was unmistakable and ever-present.
+In the morning, when I was coming into work, they were still going at it!
 The smell of vodka and tobacco in the hallway was overwhelming.
-One morning, our minister of defense stumbled out of the room, “ I can’t drink any more.
+One morning, our minister of defense stumbled out of the room, “ I can’t drink anymore.
 Do you have a cup of coffee?”

 I always treated my clients like gold, with no exceptions, especially Russians.
 I saw how exhausted and disappointed those people were from dealing with bureaucratic institutions, foreign embassies included.
-They had been always treated as if they were insignificant nobodies and it showed on their world weary faces.
+They had always been treated as if they were insignificant nobodies, and it showed on their world-weary faces.
 Besides poor treatment everywhere, the Russians were brainwashed to hate Lithuanians and other Baltic nations.
 I thought I might like to change that.
-I gave myself a word: in Lithuanian Embassy in Moscow every person will be treated like gold!
+I gave myself a word: in the Lithuanian Embassy in Moscow, every person will be treated like gold!
 I never broke that promise.
 From the cleaning ladies to diplomats, everyone got the same treatment from me – like they were gold.

-After work I exercised a different kind of diplomacy.
-I had a secret mission that I had to accomplish – I used to take few bouquets of roses with me and on the way home I would give them away to the strangers.
+After work, I exercised a different kind of diplomacy.
+I had a secret mission to accomplish – I used to take a few bouquets of roses with me, and on the way home, I would give them away to the strangers.
 What a pleasure it was looking at the faces changing so rapidly – from sad to happy.

-Most of my colleagues diplomats from other embassies became my personal friends: we used to go to the Moscow theaters together and they always invited me to the private parties.
-Many of them wanted to see Lithuania – I would make arrangements for their pleasant experience and sometimes I would accompany them on the trip to my hometown myself.
-I came to conclusion that naturally formed personal connections (or friendships) are the best means of diplomacy.
+Most of my colleagues diplomats from other embassies became my personal friends: we used to go to the Moscow theaters together, and they always invited me to the private parties.
+Many of them wanted to see Lithuania – I would make arrangements for their pleasant experience, and sometimes I would accompany them on the trip to my hometown myself.
+I came to the conclusion that naturally formed personal connections (or friendships) are the best means of diplomacy.